 - Those who were baptized into another Christian denomination and wish to enter into full communion with the Catholic Church.

-- Baptized Catholics who were never formed in the Catholic faith and have not completed their initiation; that is, who have received neither of the sacraments of Confirmation and Eucharist.
+- Baptized Catholics who were never formed in the Catholic faith and have not completed their initiation; that is, who have never received the sacraments of Confirmation or Eucharist.

 How does the RCIA work?